opensensorhub/osh-node-dev-template/README.md

          git clone -–recursive https://github.com/opensensorhub/osh-node-dev-template.git

-Each can be built and deployed individually and manually or can be built and deployed as a single package using the Jenkinsfile and/or docker file(s) in the osh-node-template repo.
+Each can be built and deployed individually and manually or can be built and deployed as a single package using the Jenkinsfile and/or docker file(s) in the osh-node-dev-template repo.
 Using the Jenkinsfile will require modifications necessary for your particular environment, such as git repos, credentials, docker image repositories, etc.  Review the Jenkinsfile and dockerfile and update as necessary.

 ### Building and Deploying the Node